A minimum of 64 UCAS points

 - Sufficient warm clothing for the conditions with spares.

-Students purchasing equipment are advised to contact your course manager to check suitability and deals may be available to generate significant savings.
+Students purchasing equipment are advised to contact the course manager to check suitability and deals may be available to generate significant savings.
 Many students considering a career in the outdoors will already have suitable equipment and clothing.

 Specialist and personal protective equipment is provided, for example for kayaking the College provides: Boat, Paddle, Spray-deck, Buoyancy Aid, Helmet, Wetsuit, Cag.